Martyrs of Albania

 The Martyrs of Albania were a collective group of 38 individuals killed during the Communist regime in Albania from 1945 until 1974 (all but five between 1945 and 1950).
+The government of Albania enforced state atheism.
 All were born at various times between 1874 and 1935; the group included Albanians and Italians as well as one German.
 Each of these individuals, apart from four, were part of the religious life as either priests or religious and served as either missionaries or educators with a great deal spending their educational formation in Italian and Austrian cities.

 The beatification cause opened in 2002 and the group were beatified on 5 November 2016.

 Life

 Background

+The People's Socialist Republic of Albania was an atheist state; Article 37 of the Albanian Constitution of 1976 stipulated, "The state recognizes no religion, and supports atheistic propaganda in order to implant a scientific materialistic world outlook in people."

 The 38 individuals were all murdered during the Communist regime between the end of World War II in 1945 until 1974 (mostly between 1945 and 1950.
 They included 2 bishops as well as 21 diocesan priests and 7 from the Order of Friars Minor.
 There were also 3 Jesuits and 1 seminarian killed in addition to 4 of the general faithful.

 There was one single woman killed – she was an aspirant (though no member) to the religious life of the Franciscan Sisters of the Stigmata.